mefistotelis/pylabview/README.md

 - re-creating it from the XML
 - checking whether oroginal and re-created file are binary identical, or load with all features in LabVIEW

-Note that many LLB files created by the tool will not be binary identical to the originals; this is because some items in these files are not ordered, and the order depends on specific timing between threads while the file was saved.
+Note that some files created by the tool will not be binary identical to the originals.
+This includes many LLB files, and some VIs from LV6.0 and older.
+The differenes in LLB can happen because string names in these files are not ordered, and the order depends on specific timing between threads while the file was saved (this tool always uses the same ordering of all items).
+The differenes in old VI files are due to unpredicatable values used for padding between actual data (this tool uses zeros for padding).

 A few example files are included in the project.